davidmeunier79/skullTo3d/docs/command.rst

 --------------------------------------
 The following parameters are optional
 --------------------------------------
 *(but highly recommanded)*

-* -brain_dt  *equivalent to -dt in macapype* specifies the datatype available to perform brain segmentation (can be "T1", or "T1 T2").  **Note** : default is T1 if the attribute is omitted
+* -brain_dt  *equivalent to -dt in macapype* specifies the datatype available to perform brain segmentation (can be "T1", or "T1 T2").
+**Note** : default is T1 if the attribute is omitted

 * -skull_dt  *specific to skullTo3d*
-specifies the datatype available for skull segmentation (can be, "T1", "petra", "CT" or a combination of the latter (with space(s) in between).
+specifies the datatype available for skull segmentation (can be, "T1", "petra", "CT", "angio" or a combination of the latter (with space(s) in between).
-**Note 1** : default is T1 if the attribute is omitted.
+**Note** : default is T1 if the attribute is omitted.
-**Note 2** : "angio" can also be specified

 * -deriv  creates a derivatives directory, with all important files, properly named following BIDS derivatives convertion